Maps

 Values for Origin position

 Depending on your app requirements, choose between a global or local scene when you create an ArcGIS Map.
-Global scene and local scenes both use layers to display different types of geographic data.
-The data is typically provided from the basemap layer service and data services.
+Global and local scenes each use layers to display the distinct types of geographic data.
+The data is typically provided from the basemap layer service and other data services.

 Camera